Interview answer drill

 By default, shareReplay keeps the source subscribed forever.

-Services never released, websockets/intervals never stop.
+Services never released, WebSocket connections and intervals never stop.

 Stale data